-Therefore, these financial statements have been prepared on a going concern basis of presentation and replace the previously issued financial statements for the period ended March 31, 2009 prepared on a liquidation basis.
+Therefore, these financial statements have been prepared on a going concern basis of presentation.
 Under a going concern basis of presentation, Air Canada is consolidated within ACE's financial statements under accounting policies applicable to a going concern which previously existed.
 The going concern basis of presentation assumes continuity of operations, realization of assets and satisfaction of liabilities in the ordinary course of business.